 Terms and Conditions

 3.2.
-Should the participant, for whatever reason, not take part in their chosen event, all monies collected should be forwarded to Dig Deep Challenges Ltd. or returned to donors.
-Any fundraising money already submitted to Dig Deep Challenges Ltd. prior to the decision is not refundable and is considered to be a gift made to the Charity, unless it was specified as a contribution towards the costs of the trip when the payment was made.
+Should the participant, for whatever reason, not take part in their chosen event, all monies collected by the Participant by way of fundraising should be forwarded to the Event Organiser, or returned to donors.
+Any fundraising money already submitted to the Event Organiser prior to the decision is not refundable and is considered to be a gift made to the Charity, unless it was specified as a contribution towards the costs of the trip when the payment was made.

 12. All representatives must be aware that the Charity is bound by UK charity law to safeguard funds once donated to the charity.
 As such, representatives accept that all donations in relation to fundraising targets are therefore ineligible for refunds even if the representative does not participate in the Event.